duckietown/docs-duckiesky_high_school/book/doc-duckiesky_high_school/11-introduction/10-relevance/30-relevance-ethics.md

 - Explain the incidents involving the Boeing 737 MAX

-- Explain why MCAS was added and how the MCAS and a faulty sensor contributed to the grounding of the Boeing 737 MAX.
+- Explain why MCAS was added and how the MCAS and a faulty sensor contributed to the grounding of the Boeing 737 MAX

-- Explain other flaws with the incident such as insufficient testing, lack of accountability, and lack of notice to pilots.
+- Explain other flaws with the incident:
+     - insufficient testing
+     - lack of accountability
+     - lack of notice to pilots

 ##### Algorithmic Bias

 - Explain that algorithmic bias can result from multiple sources:

-See also: The algorithm may be programmed by someone who is biased.

-See also: Algorithm may learn from data that comes from biased sources.

-See also: The dataset given to the system does not have enough variety, or the data contains bias that developers are unaware of.
+     - biased programmer
+     - biased data sources
+     - other unexpecred source of bias in data

 #### Example: Amazon: Congress Matched to Criminals

-- Explain another example of algorithmic inaccuracy in AI systems and possible consequences, this one is more applicable to humans.
+- Explain another example of algorithmic inaccuracy, this one is more applicable to humans.

-See also: Rekognition: a facial recognition software.
-ACLU tested the software by matching Congress members, and the result was members were matched with criminals.
-40% of the inaccurate image matches were of people of color (ACLU NorCal).
+     - Rekognition: a facial recognition software.
+     - ACLU tested the software by matching Congress members, and the result was members were matched with criminals.
+     - 40% of the inaccurate image matches were of people of color of the congress (ACLU NorCal).

-- Explain risks with its implementation in law enforcement
+- Explain risks with its implementation in law enforcement:
+      - biased initial encounters

 #### An example: Autonomous systems and identification by skin tone